wavefrontHQ/docs/pages/doc/wavefront_data_format.md

 `<metricName> <metricValue> [<timestamp>] source=<source> [pointTags]`

 Fields must be space separated and each line must be terminated with the newline character (\\n or ASCII hex 0A).
-See the table below for details about each parameter.
+See the **Data Format Fields** table below for details about each parameter.

 ### Histograms